quiverjs/quiverjs/README.md

 Quiver have many features that are different from traditional web frameworks.
 In particular:

-  - **Composabile Components** - Quiver components are small snippets of plain functions that can easily be reused and composed into larger applications.
+  - [**Composabile Components**](https://github.com/quiverjs/quiver-component) - Quiver components are small snippets of plain functions that can easily be reused and composed into larger applications.

   - **Functional Programming** - Quiver makes use of many advanced functional programming concepts borrowed from Haskell.
 As a result Quiver code base is simpler, cleaner, composable, and more maintainable.

   - **Plain JavaScript** - Despite being type-heavy and functional, Quiver is written in plain JavaScript.
 This allows easy integration with existing JavaScript libraries and ecosystem.
 Quiver makes use the latest ES2016+ standard and harness the power of JavaScript, such as prototypal programming and iterators.

-  - **CSP Channel** - Quiver data streams are implemented as CSP-like (Communicating Sequential Process) channels.
+  - [**CSP Channel**](https://github.com/quiverjs/quiver-stream-channel) - Quiver data streams are implemented as CSP-like (Communicating Sequential Process) channels.
 This simplifies the channel implementation and decouple it from raw data sources/sinks.
 Quiver also introduce the concept of streamable object to allow optimization when transferring data between raw sources and sinks.

-  - **Standard Input/Output Streams** - For back end API components, Quiver specifies a Unix-process-like interface with an argument map, input read stream, and returning result stream.
+  - [**Standard Input/Output Streams**](https://github.com/quiverjs/quiver-stream-util) - For back end API components, Quiver specifies a Unix-process-like interface with an argument map, input read stream, and returning result stream.

   - **Combinator Pattern** - Quiver makes use of the combinator pattern in Haskell to compose components.
 As a result Quiver code looks like EDSL (Embedded Domain Specific Language) rather than regular JavaScript.

-  - **Functional Reactive Programming (FRP)** - For front end UI components, Quiver provides an FRP-like signal construct and virtual DOM to map between the change in application state and resulting layout.
+  - [**Functional Reactive Programming (FRP)**](https://github.com/quiverjs/quiver-view) - For front end UI components, Quiver provides an FRP-like signal construct and virtual DOM to map between the change in application state and resulting layout.

-  - **Type System** - To manage advanced type concepts in JavaScript, Quiver implements a Haskell-like type system in JavaScript.
+  - [**Type System**](https://github.com/quiverjs/quiver-type) - To manage advanced type concepts in JavaScript, Quiver implements a Haskell-like type system in JavaScript.
 The type system similar to GHC Core language without type inference.
 It is based on System F and supports type class and parametric polymorphism.
 Work is being done to also implement dependent type into the system.

 ## Status

-  - Quiver is a solo work by Soares Chen started in 2013 and is still in active development.
+  - Quiver is a solo work by Soares Chen started in 2013 and is currently still in development.

   - The back end implementation of Quiver is stable but not battle tested.
 A major rewrite of the back end is planned once the Quiver type system is fully implemented.